Bielzinero/homelab-infrastructure/README.md

 ## Purpose

 This repository serves as a practical demonstration of infrastructure and system administration concepts using a self-hosted Linux environment.

+It is intended as a learning project and technical portfolio for infrastructure, system administration, and technical support roles.